-- Do not touch the wiring chambers (control unit and mains connections). - When working on the appliance, isolate the system from the power supply, e.g. at a separate fuse or a main switch.
-Check the system is no longer live and safeguard against reconnection. - Before working on the appliance, wait at least 4 min until the voltage has completely dropped out.
+- Never touch the wiring chambers (control unit and power supply connections). - When working on the appliance, isolate the system from the power supply, e.g. at a separate MCB/fuse or a mains isolator.
+Check the system is no longer live and safeguard against reconnection. - Prior to working on the appliance, wait at least 4 min until the voltage has completely dropped out.